coji/claude-code-ai-provider/examples/README.md

-# Examples
+# Claude Code AI Provider Examples

-Simple CLI examples showing how to use the Claude Code AI Provider.
+This directory contains TypeScript examples demonstrating how to use the Claude Code AI Provider with the Vercel AI SDK.

 ## Setup